Frequently Asked Questions

-Your AOL Information is used to operate and improve our services, fulfill your requests and communicate with you, conduct research, and personalize content and ads provided to you.
+AOL uses information to operate and improve our services, fulfill your requests, and communicate with you, conduct research, and personalize content and ads provided to you.
 Often, an ad you see online is customized based on the content of the site.
 For example, you may see sports-related ads on a sports site.
 We may also select an ad based on our knowledge of the audience we think may be looking at that page.
 This is often done with publicly available and/or aggregated demographic information, or it may be done with analysis of the aggregated traffic on a particular website, or by using the registration data or other household data you have provided or that we have acquired from other companies.

 What is behavioral advertising and its impact on my privacy?